 Protecting consumers is at the heart of the Utility Regulator's (UR) role and ensuring that customers pay the correct price for energy from the price regulated supplier Power NI Ltd is a core part of our work.
-To this end the UR scrutinises Power NI submissions and ensures that the maximum average charge per unit supplied is not more than the sum of the input costs agreed as part of the Power NI price control formula.
-This ensures that customers pay no more than the efficient costs of purchasing and supplying the electricity plus an agreed profit margin.
+To this end the UR scrutinises Power NI submissions in relation to price changes, and ensures that the maximum average charge per unit supplied is not more than the sum of the input costs agreed as part of the Power NI price control formula.
+This ensures that customers pay no more than the efficient costs of purchasing and supplying the electricity plus an agreed profit margin set by the UR.